 Harry nodded his head.

 ‘I thought so.’
 Vic sat up taller and brought his hands together in front of him, leaning forward as he prepared his most condescending tone.
 ‘You see, Harry, when someone starts getting ads from my mob, not the normal ones reminding people of their civil responsibilities, but the ones telling them that they need to toe the party line, they know that they’re already past the point of disobedience.
 It acts like a first sanction and is normally a confirmation of a suspicion floating around in the back of their traitorous little heads.
 Most people shape up pretty quickly.
 And for those few that we do need to take in for re-education, we can pick up their intention to keep behaving aberrantly almost straight away.
 You’ve got to realise this isn’t someone trying to sell you a watch.
-If an algorithm has picked up that it’s time to ask Karen to marry you, then it’s probably time to ask.’
+If an algorithm has picked up that it’s time to ask Hannah to marry you, then it’s probably time to ask.’

 ‘Don’t worry, dude,’ Adam said.
 ‘On the plus side, it means she’s almost certain to say yes.’